gitstua/stu-spa-demos/README.md

 - Preview components in real-time
 - Organize components across multiple pages
 - Design labels, buttons, and dropdowns with custom styling

+### MTB Trails
+The MTB Trails SPA allows users to select a location on the map and view the trails they want to do.
+Users can save their favorite trails and view them in the side pane.
+The application stores data in the URL fragment, ensuring that favorites are preserved across sessions.

+#### Features

+- Interactive map to select trail locations
+- Save favorite trails with names
+- Edit and delete favorite trails
+- View saved trails in the side pane
+- Data persistence using URL fragments

+#### Usage

+1. Click on the map to add a new trail.
+2. Enter the trail name when prompted.
+3. View and manage your favorite trails in the side pane.
+4. Click on a favorite trail to center the map on its location.

+#### Links

+- [MTB Trails](mtb.html) - View and manage your favorite MTB trails.

+#### Footer

+The footer of the application includes a floating message: "Made with ❤️ by Stu at [github.com/gitstua/stu-spa-demos](https://github.com/gitstua/stu-spa-demos) using GitHub Copilot - Version 11".

 ## Installation
 To run these demos locally, you can simply clone the repository and open the HTML files in your browser.